Yahoo CEO Mayer has advertisers' attention, but can she get their dollars?

 That same audience a year ago would have been grousing that Mayer had not done enough to engage Madison Avenue, which is arguably Yahoo's most important constituent since the Internet company derives more than 75 percent of its revenue from ad sales.

-"I think that Marissa has gotten a bit of a bad rap," said David Cohen, the chief media officer at UM, the global media arm of Interpublic Group.
+"I think that Marissa has gotten a bit of a bad rap," said David Cohen, the chief media officer at UM, the global media arm of Interpublic Group (IPG.N).

 The industry perceived Mayer as not caring about advertising, choosing instead to focus solely on products, Cohen said.